Edward-AIE/obsidian/Obsidian/D&D/Omia/Main/Locations/Towns/Karthens/NPCs/Genmyar Mossfate.md

 A serious-faced elf archer, incapable of taking a joke.
 She runs a small shop to the south of town.

-Voice: Pressing, Throaty, Breathy, Middle aged, Female, Medium, Fast, Mid, Impartial
+[[Voice]]: Pressing, Throaty, Breathy, Middle aged, Female, Medium, Fast, Mid, Impartial